hwcao17/pkf/docs/GET_STARTED.md

 ```shell
     python3 tools/gp_interpolation.py $raw_results_path $linear_interp_path $save_path
 ```
-*Note: for the results in our paper on MOT17/MOT20 private settings and HeadTrack, we use linear interpolation by default.*
+*Note: for the results in our paper on MOT17/MOT20 private settings, we use linear interpolation by default.*